aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 2. **Enforce Precise Resource Requests and Limits**:

     - For the new high-resource API Pods, explicitly set `spec.containers.resources.requests.cpu = "4"`, `spec.containers.resources.requests.memory = "16Gi"`, `spec.containers.resources.limits.cpu = "4"`, and `spec.containers.resources.limits.memory = "16Gi"` in their Deployment YAML.
-    - Review and ensure the accuracy of resource requests and limits for other existing workloads in the jiqun to reduce resource waste and fragmentation.
+    - Review and ensure the accuracy of resource requests and limits for other existing workloads in the clusters to reduce resource waste and fragmentation.
 3. **Configure PodDisruptionBudget (PDB)**:

     - Create a PDB for the new high-resource API Deployment, for example, setting `minAvailable: 1`, to ensure at least one instance of the application remains running during voluntary disruptions like node maintenance, thereby ensuring basic availability.